Two phase treatment creates beautiful smiles and properly functioning bites that are designed to last a lifetime.

 While orthodontic treatment can begin and be successful at any age, it is often easier when a child is younger.
 This is because it allows us the opportunity to guide the growth of the jaw to ensure adequate space for all of the permanent teeth.
 When we can do this, we can ensure a harmonious bite and straight smile.

 The first phase of interventive orthodontics focuses on the jaw.
-There are different appliances we can use to help us guide the jaw growth, depending one what your child’s specific needs are.
-Our orthodontists will determine if your child would benefit most from an appliance like a palatal expander, or if early braces may be the best option.
+There are different appliances we can use to help us guide jaw growth, depending on what your child’s specific needs are.
+Our Sturbridge orthodontists will determine if your child would benefit most from an appliance like a palatal expander, or if early braces may be the best option.

 When Phase I is completed, it is followed by a resting period.
 You will visit our office during this time so we can monitor your progress and be sure your permanent teeth are erupting properly.
 Then, when the time is right, we’ll begin Phase II.

-When we use two phase treatment, we can divide the treatment up to focus on one thing at a time.
-Focusing strictly on jaw growth first allows us to ensure an ideal bite that is ready for the permanent teeth.
+When we use a two-phase treatment Sturbridge, we can divide the treatment up to focus on one thing at a time.
+Focusing strictly on jaw growth first allows us to ensure an ideal bite that is ready for permanent teeth.
 Then, when we move to the straightening phase, it can be more efficient and effective.

-Two phase treatment reduces the need for jaw surgery and extractions, but also ensures the straightening phase is less complicated.
+Sturbridge’s Two-phase treatment reduces the need for jaw surgery and extractions but also ensures the straightening phase is less complicated.
 The goal of orthodontic treatment isn’t just a straight smile, but a properly-functioning bite, as well.
 Two-phase treatment allows us to provide the best treatment of your child at the most ideal times.

 Two-phase treatment is a specialized treatment plan developed for young children that contemplates supervising their dental development and offering time-appropriate treatment for any developing orthodontic concerns.